nkrusch/dissertation/readme.txt

 * The docker prerequisite cannot be substituted with podman.

 ALTERNATIVE SETUP (optional)
-If you prefer to build the container, instead of pulling from ghcr.io, run at unzipped sources root:
+By preference, it is possible to build the container locally.
+Building the container takes about 10-20 min.
+Run at the unzipped sources root:

     docker build --platform=linux/amd64 . -t dimage
     docker run --name dimage -it --rm dimage

-Building a new container takes ~10-20 minutes.

 ------------------------------------------------------------------------
 📁  Source Code Organization